-Join Scott Simpson for an in-depth discussion in this video Adding a user, part of Up and Running with Fedora Linux.
+Join Scott Simpson for an in-depth discussion in this video Adding a user, part of Learning Fedora Linux.

 - I'm here in the users area of the system settings…and I can see some information…about the user account that I'm using.…I can change some of these things,…like the picture, if I wanted to be say, a guitar.…Or I could change my display name.…I can see that I'm an Administrator…which translates to me being present…in the sudoers file, if you're accustomed to working…with users at the command line.…And I can see my language is set…to English (United States).…I have the opportunity here to change my password.…If I want to, I'd need to type my current password…and then type in the new password twice.…